List of Pirates of the Caribbean characters: Lord Cutler Beckett

 Meanwhile, the Flying Dutchman (now under EITC control), is destroying pirate ships mercilessly and leaving none alive.
 This annoys Beckett, who needs prisoners to interrogate.
 He places Admiral Norrington on board the Dutchman with the Dead Man's Chest, with marines pointing bayonets at the heart at all times, forcing Jones to obey Beckett's commands more precisely.
 At one point, Beckett ordered Jones to kill the Kraken.
 Beckett later orders Governor Swann assassinated, as he has found out too much about the heart.

 Later, Beckett acquires the Black Pearl with the help of Sao Feng, whom he falsely promised he would give the ship to.
 Jack Sparrow is brought on board the EITC flagship, the Endeavour, where he and Beckett make a deal: if Jack leads Beckett to Shipwreck Cove and convinces the pirates to come outside, Beckett will guarantee Jack's freedom and not hand him over to Davy Jones.
 However, Jack manages to escape back over to the Black Pearl, but not before destroying one of the Endeavour's masts, preventing Beckett from immediately following Jack.

 After finding Will Turner adrift at sea, Beckett, Will, and Jones sail to Shipwreck Cove using Jack's compass.
 They arrive with an armada consisting of hundreds of EITC ships, and find that the Pirate Lords have agreed to go to war at Jack's urging.
 During a parley with Elizabeth, Barbossa, and Jack, Beckett calls Jack out as the one who betrayed the pirates to him.
 Elizabeth gives Jack to Beckett and Jones in exchange for Will's release; however, Jack had planned for this to happen.

 Following the battle of Calypso's maelstrom, only the Black Pearl emerges from the abyss.
 Worried that his advantage is lost with the Flying Dutchman apparently gone, Beckett orders the Endeavour to move forward and attack the Pearl.
 However, the Dutchman resurfaces from the sea, no longer under Beckett's control, as Will had stabbed Jones' heart and become the ship's new captain.
 Both the Pearl and the Dutchman flank the Endeavour and open fire, tearing the ship apart.
 Paralysed with shock and fear, Beckett is unable to give any orders, resulting in the crew abandoning ship while he remains on board.
-After Beckett descends the deck stairs, the powder magazine of the Endeavour explodes, killing him.
+After Beckett descends the deck stairs, the powder magazine of the Endeavour explodes, killing him and completely destroying the ship.
 Following his death, the EITC armada retreats in demoralised defeat.

 Beckett has been referred to by W. Wesley Pue as an allegory for restrictions on personal liberty as a result of the War on Terror.